-The Main Cause of Cycling Accidents in Philadelphia
+The Main Causes of Bike Accidents in Philadelphia

 Cycling accidents are some of the most devastating kinds of accidents a person can go through.
 Many factors can lead to a bicycle accident and subsequent injuries.
 However, we have identified driver negligence as the most prevalent cause of cycling accidents in Philadelphia.

-For instance, one of the most common forms of driver’s negligence is speeding.
-Driving above established speed limits often lead to severe accidents.
-According to the National Highway Traffic Safety Administration (NHTSA) in 2018, speeding was responsible for 9,378 deaths in the U.S.
+For instance, speeding is one of the most common forms of driver negligence.
+Driving above established speed limits often leads to severe accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), in 2018, speeding was responsible for 9,378 deaths in the U.S.

-One of the most dangerous conducts of negligent drivers is drunk driving.
-Driving a vehicle while under the effects of alcohol can lead to a devastating accident.
+One of the most dangerous behaviors of negligent drivers is drunk driving.
+Driving a vehicle under the effects of alcohol can lead to a devastating accident.
 According to the CDC (Centers for Disease Control and Prevention), millions of people are reported drinking and driving throughout the U.S. Thousands of cyclists have suffered severe injuries caused by drunk drivers in Philadelphia and throughout the country.
-If a negligent driver in Philadelphia injured you, our cycling accident lawyers can help.
+If a negligent driver in Philadelphia injured you, our bicycle accident lawyers can help.

 Dooring is another common cause of cyclist accidents in Philadelphia.
 Dooring happens when bicyclists run into the open door of a parked car.
-It also refers to situations where a cyclist has to swerve to avoid an open door and crashes.
+It also refers to situations where cyclists must swerve to avoid an open door and crashes.
 This kind of accident happens because the car driver fails to make sure that there is no oncoming traffic before opening their vehicle’s door.
 Many times, the car driver fails to exercise caution, which often leads to an accident.

 Hit and Runs

-Unfortunately, hit-and-run accidents involving bicycles do occur and many motorists do not have the decency to remain at the scene of the accident or to call for needed medical care for the injured cyclist.
-In fact a 2003 NHTSA report indicated that 20 percent of motorists who hit a bicyclist or a pedestrian will flee the scene of the accident.
+Unfortunately, hit and run accidents involving bicycles do occur, and many motorists do not have the decency to remain at the scene of the accident or to call for needed medical care for the injured cyclist.
+In fact, a 2003 NHTSA report indicated that 20 percent of motorists who hit a bicyclist or a pedestrian flee the scene of the accident.

 What to Do After a Cycling Accident in Philadelphia

 Being involved in a cycling accident in Philadelphia can be scary and overwhelming.
-However, it is critical to consider that everything you do after your accident can have a significant impact on any future claim.
+However, it is critical to consider that everything you do after your accident can significantly impact any future claim.
 For this reason, it is essential to follow a series of steps after your crash.

 Get to Safety

 The first thing you should do after your bicycle accident is to think about your safety.
 If you are physically able to, find a safe place away from incoming traffic.
 This can help you avoid any subsequent accident(s).
 Once you have found a safe place, call 911 and report your accident.
-Getting an emergency medical treatment can help you rule out any underlying health issue as a result of your crash.
+Getting emergency medical treatment can help you rule out any underlying health issues resulting from your crash.

 Call the Philadelphia Police and Make a Report